splanck/vento/README.md

 sudo apt install build-essential libncurses5-dev libncursesw5-dev
 ```

+Vento prefers the wide-character version of ncurses for full Unicode input
+support.
+On systems where only the non-wide libraries are available, the
+editor will fall back to reading input in byte mode.

 ## Supported Platforms

 Vento has been tested on modern Linux distributions and macOS.
 Building the